New Clark City: Conceptualization

 During Casanova's term, overall masterplan development plan was completed by BCDA.
 In laying the foundation for the city, he led the influx of businesses, educational and government institutions and global linkages with credible partners in development.
 BCDA signed a 50-year contract with Filinvest to develop the 288 ha of land allocated for the project.
 BCDA also managed to forge partnership with foreign firms to develop Clark Green City such as Japan Overseas Infrastructure Investment Corp. which plans to connect Clark Green City to Manila as well as surrounding cities by rail, and IVL Swedish Environmental Research Institute which will assist the BCDA to come up with "smart and disaster-resilient" features for the planned community.
 An agreement was also signed between Paris-based Vivapolis.

 To build the human capital of the new city, Casanova caused the donation by BCDA of 70 hectares of land for the new University of the Philippines campus, a 40 hectare property for the Technological University of the Philippines and the 20 hectares for the Philippine Science High School.
 He also sent to Singapore's Nanyang Technological University, 100 scholars including mayors and town planners of the towns surrounding the new city as well as BCDA core team for training on green city planning and governance under the auspices of the Temasek Foundation.
 He also initiated talks with the Rungis Market of France for an Asian food logistics hub in Clark Green City to ensure food security in the country and to connect Philippine farmers to the global market.
-He also led the investment of BCDA for the Luzon Bypass Line with the Department of Communications and Information Technology (then ICTO) and Facebook in exchange for 2tpbs bandwith to provide fast and free internet access to all government offices, schools and parks and to spark the movement of technopreneurs in the country.
+He also led the investment of BCDA for the Luzon Bypass Line with the Department of Communications and Information Technology (then ICTO) and Facebook in exchange for 2tpbs bandwidth to provide fast and free internet access to all government offices, schools and parks and to spark the movement of technopreneurs in the country.

-To strengthen further the government support, Mr. Casanova sought the official support of the Philippine Congress.
+To strengthen further the government support, Casanova sought the official support of the Philippine Congress.
 In March 2015, the Philippine Congress approved House Resolution 116 in support of Clark Green City.

 After Casanova's tenure in BCDA ended, he joined AECOM as the firm's representative in the Philippines.